nunomarioreis/Hello-World/code-review-with-context-prompt.md

-### Step 7 — Summary review saving
+### Step 6 — Summary review saving
-A unique review summary should be updated in the existing reviews file after the issues object.
+A unique review summary should be updated in the existing <REVIEW_FILE_PATH/> after the issues object.
 The review should be a short summary, about 1 to 3 sentences but unique for all changes, with this format:

 ```json